quii/learn-go-with-tests/reading-files.md

 )
 ```

-The tests still won't compile because our new package does not have a `NewPostsFromFS` function that returns some kind of collection.
+Now the tests won't compile because our new package does not have a `NewPostsFromFS` function, that returns some kind of collection.

 ```
 ./blogpost_test.go:16:12: undefined: blogposts.NewPostsFromFS
 ```

 This forces us to make the skeleton of our function to make the test run.
-Remember not to overthink the code at this point, we're just trying to get a running test and make sure it fails as we'd expect.
-If we skip this step we may skip over assumptions and not write a useful test.
+Remember not to overthink the code at this point; we're only trying to get a running test, and to make sure it fails as we'd expect.
+If we skip this step we may skip over assumptions and, write a test which is not useful.

 ```go
 package blogposts